Peanut Butter Banana Pudding

 - 1/3 cup natural creamy, unsalted peanut butter

-- 2 bananas, into thin slices
+- 4 bananas, cut into thin slices

-- Refrigerate for at least 2 hours before serving.
+- Refrigerate for at least 2 hours so the pudding is chilled before serving.